LauraGentini/QRL/README.md

 3. **A Quantum Agent in a Quantum World**
 Implementation of a fully quantum model, where Elliot, the quantum agent, tries to learn how to play *Quantum TicTacToe*.
 We used the Grover approach to train the agent, and we built a custom Qiskit implementation of a Quantum TicTacToe environment.

-For more details and results, see the accompanying final scientific report, or the brief video presentation.
+For more details and results, see the accompanying final scientific report, or the brief video presentation (https://drive.google.com/file/d/1nIDI4PFJwISgaLRLZYeLLWHY5k12-mGg/view?usp=sharing).

 ## Files organization